andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - Uncertainty is an uncomfortable position.
 But certainty is an absurd one - Voltaire

 - Conquering mountains is an ironic phrase.
 We are not conquering them.
 We can never pretend to be fighting nature because we are part of it. - Kílian Jornet

+- The first principle is that you must not fool yourself.
+And you are the easiest person to fool. - Richard Feynman